laubonghaudoi/Chinese_Rime/README.md

 ## Collected Schemas

-At the moment this is collection **is missing the schemas for Northern Min, Pu-Xian Min, Pinghua, Xiang, Gan, Huizhou, Lower Yangtze Mandarin, Lan–Yin Mandarin, Southwestern Mandarin**.
+At the moment this is collection **is missing the schemas for Northern Min, Pu-Xian Min, Pinghua, Xiang, Gan, Huizhou, Lan–Yin Mandarin, Southwestern Mandarin**.
 If you have composed a schema for any of the languages above, please contact me to include it to the collection.
 Schemas for other Chinese languages are also highly welcomed.

 - Archaic Chinese
     - 上古全拼 - `dkzp`